 If you’re feeling brave, you may want to attempt to take on your fence installation or repair yourself.
-Whether you choose to DIY or turn to the help of a contractor, keep the following preparations in mind and determine who is responsible:
+But a new fence installation has quite a few things to consider before getting started.
+Turning to the help of a contractor can help keep the following preparations in mind and determine who is responsible for each step:

 1. Make some phone calls: Before you dig, you want to make sure there aren’t any utility lines underground in your yard.
 To ensure you don’t cut out power to your entire neighborhood or cause injury, call local power, gas, water, cable and phone companies to ensure the area is safe.
 Many companies will even come out to your property and mark the lines for you for free.